Elkanah & Hannah: High School Sweethearts

 Marriage is about putting the other person’s feelings above your own.

 Lord, there are times when I think only of myself.
-I forget to put my husband feelings above my own.
-I ask that You forgive me of my selfishness and that You teach me how to be selfless.
-In Jesus' name.
+I forget to put my husband’s feelings above my own.
+I ask that You forgive me for my selfishness and that You teach me how to be selfless.
+In Jesus’ name.
 Amen.